Label Watch: Black Truffle

 22.08.2024

-A label with legend status: Black Truffle is one of the labels when it comes to avant-garde music.
-We met Oren Ambarchi, the man behind it, for a talk.
+A label with legendary status: Black Truffle is one of the most prominent labels when it comes to avant-garde music.
+We caught up with Oren Ambarchi, the brains behind the label.

-Admittedly: It is very tempting to talk to the Australian Oren Ambarchi about food.
-Even a quick glance at his extensive, long discography proves that someone has a great deal of interest and probably also the necessary expertise.
-Accordingly, tracks and records are called “Honey Pie”, “Grapes From The Estate” or “Afternoon Tea”; if you search further, you’ll even come across “Pad Phet Gob” on a record that Ambarchi recorded with crys cole.
-The Thai name refers to a frog curry dish.
+Admittedly, it’s very tempting to talk to Australian Oren Ambarchi about food.
+Just a quick glance at his broad and extensive discography shows that someone has a keen interest and probably the necessary expertise as well.
+There are tracks and albums correspondingly named »Honey Pie«»Grapes From The Estate« and »Afternoon Tea«, and if you look further you’ll find »Pad Phet Gob« on a record Ambarchi made with Crys Cole.
+The Thai name is a reference to a frog curry dish.

-The answer has two parts: On the one hand, there is the artist Oren Ambarchi himself, who took to the stage at the age of 17 and in some ways has not left it to this day.
-The son of Sephardic Jews, he joined John Zorn’s label Tzadik at an early age, belonged to the extended circle of the New York Knitting Factory and became part of the Radical Jewish Culture movement.
-This connection to one of the hottest hot spots of the avant scene of the 1990s led to a number of collaborations on the border between (free) jazz, improvisation, drone and electronic experiments.
+The answer has two parts: On the one hand, there is the artist himself, Oren Ambarchi, who first climbed onto the stage aged 17 and has never really left it since.
+The son of Sephardic Jews, Ambarchi came into contact with John Zorn’s Tzadik label at an early age, belonged to the extended circle of the New York Knitting Factory and became part of the Radical Jewish Culture movement.
+This connection to one of the hottest hotspots of the 1990s avant-garde scene led to numerous collaborations on the borderline between (free) jazz, improvisation, drone and electronic experiments.

-This led to a career that took the Australian on extensive tours to Europe, the USA and Asia, especially Japan.
-However, his home base remained Australia until 2020 (“Where you can eat fantastic food simply because of the proximity to Asia.”)
-Back in 2009, Ambarchi wanted to re-release some albums that he had previously only released on CD – or that were no longer available.
-He founded Black Truffle for this purpose, but right from the start he also wanted to release records by his friends and acquaintances – or even long-forgotten gems of avant-garde history.
+This led to a career that took the Australian on extensive tours of Europe, the USA and Asia, especially Japan.
+His home base remained Australia until 2020 (»where you can just eat fantastically because of the proximity to Asia.«).
+Back in 2009, Ambarchi wanted to reissue some albums that he had only released on CD—or that were no longer available.
+He established Black Truffle for this purpose: From the beginning, he also wanted to release records by his friends and acquaintances or even long-forgotten gems of avant-garde history.
 That would be the second reason for founding the label.

-What he still can’t or won’t answer in the 16th year of existence is the question of genre and how he locates himself musically: “I find talking about it terribly boring,” he says, emphasizing that in many places – such as here in Monheim – this question is no longer even asked.
-“There are so many genres that I love.
-I take something from all these genres for my music.”
+What he can’t or won’t answer, even in the 16th year of his existence, is the question of genre and how he positions himself musically: »I find it terribly boring to talk about it«, he says, stressing that in many places—like here in Monheim—this question is no longer asked. »There are so many genres that I love.
+I take something from all of them for my music.«

 Oren Ambarchi

-So it’s no wonder that Black Truffle’s label sound is difficult to define or grasp; each record is a new exploration of the possibilities of modern music production, drawing on field recordings and live music, effects or raw instrumentation.
-Albums such as the retro-futuristic Buchla synthesizer work “Future Travel” by David Rosenboom stand alongside the delicate, ethereal jazz album “For McCoy” by Japan’s Eiko Ishibashi as a matter of course.
+No wonder, then, that Black Truffle’s sound is difficult to define or grasp; each record is a new exploration of the possibilities of modern music production, drawing from field recordings and live music, from effects or raw instrumentation.
+Albums like David Rosenboom’s retro-futuristic Buchla synthesiser work »Future Travel« therefore sit naturally alongside the delicate, ethereal jazz album »For McCoy« by Japan’s Eiko Ishibashi.

-The only question is the future of the label: “I already have a number of releases planned for next year,” and referring to the festival five years ago, he notes that his big dream would be a Black Truffle festival with as many of the artists from the last 15 years as possible.
-Maybe it’s just a pipe dream, but Oren Ambarchi has the confidence to do it.
-It’s a gut feeling.
+The only question that remains is the future of the label: »I’ve already got several releases planned for next year« and referring to the festival five years ago, he notes that his big dream would be a Black Truffle festival with as many of the artists from the last 15 years as possible.
+Maybe it is just a pipe dream, but you can trust Oren Ambarchi to do it.
+It’s just my gut feeling.